QMENTA/1000-brains-challenge/README.md

 ## Resources

 - **Database**: 1000 healthy individuals with T1-weighted Magnetic Resonance images and their associated age in years.
+Be aware that this database is currently available for personal research only.
+It is strictly prohibited to sell, redistribute or use the data for commercial purposes.

 <img src="assets/t1_w.jpg" alt="T1-Weighted" style="display: block; margin-left: auto; margin-right: auto; width: 50%">